sbotev5/HQS/README.md

 - Build and Run as a Spring Boot application from "Run as"

-- For Testing harness and Coverage, from Eclipse click on project and click "Coverage as"
+- For Testing harness and Coverage, have H2 Database installed and from click to run "Coverage as" from Eclipse project